anthony-celeres/quiz-show/README.md

 **Made with ❤️ for the education community**

 For support or questions, please open an issue on GitHub or contact the development team.

+## Migration: add identification / type support to `questions`

+If you see the error "Could not find the 'type' column of 'questions' in the schema cache" or "invalid input syntax for type integer" when saving identification answers, run the SQL migration in `db/migrations/2025-10-15-add-question-type-and-correct-answer.sql`.

+How to run the migration:
+1. Open Supabase → SQL Editor.
+2. Create a new query and paste the SQL from `db/migrations/2025-10-15-add-question-type-and-correct-answer.sql`.
+3. Run the migration (make sure you have a recent backup first).

+What the migration does:
+- Adds a `type` TEXT column (default 'multiple').
+- Makes `options` nullable so non-multiple types work.
+- Converts `correct_answer` from INTEGER to TEXT so identification and true/false answers can be saved.

+After running the migration:
+- Use `type` values: 'multiple', 'identification', or 'truefalse'.
+- For multiple choice, keep `options` populated and set `correct_answer` to the option index string (e.g. '0').
+- For identification, set `correct_answer` to the exact expected string (e.g. 'Marie Curie').
+- For true/false, set `correct_answer` to 'true' or 'false'.

+Need help tailoring the migration or cleaning data?
+Let me know and I’ll prepare additional scripts.